jakubgg/leaksdb/README.md

 * `--delete` Will delete all the ES documents of that leak, based on the leak name.
 * `--test` Will print the parsed data without performing DB changes.

+The script will map all the processed files in `database/database.sqlite` file.
+An already migrated database is included in the repository.
+If a record exists in the database, the file will be ignored.

 ## Dev & Debug

 ### Elaticsearch + Kibana